Louise Pentland: Podcasting

 In November 2019 Pentland announced her own podcast, Mothers' Meeting with Louise Pentland, with episodes focusing on "offering insight into the parenting styles, personal struggles, and points of view of some of Britain's best loved mums".
 The first episode featured Angela Scanlon and Emily Norris, and subsequent guests have included Konnie Huq, Katie Piper and Nadia Sawalha.

 Personal life

-Pentland studied B.Sc.
-Psychology and Biology at Liverpool John Moores University.
-There she met Matt Watson, a teacher, whom she married on 4 September 2010; their daughter, Darcy Jane Watson, was born in 2011.
+During her time at Liverpool John Moores University, Pentland met Matt Watson, a teacher, whom she married on 4 September 2010.
+They have a daughter Darcy (born 2011).
 Pentland and Watson separated in mid-2014, but both stated in 2015 that they remained on good terms.
-Pentland is currently married to D.I Liam O'Neill; they have a daughter, Pearl Jane Pentland, born in 2018.
-Pearl’s birth was recorded for and posted on Youtube.
+Pentland is currently married to D.I Liam O'Neill. with whom she has a daughter Pearl (born 2018).
 Pentland and O'Neill announced their engagement in March 2020.
-They got married in February 2025.
+They married in February 2025.